Accepted-Studios/Every-Second-You-Get-1-Fart-More/README.md

 # Every-Second-You-Get-1-Fart-More

 Every Second You Get +1 Fart More

-This is where we put the open source modules we use, guides, areas, methods, anything outside used in our workflow!
+This is where we put the open source modules we use, guides, areas, methods, anything used in our workflow!

 Example:
-TopPPlusBar: To Navigate Icons To the Top
+TopPPlusBar: A Resource Found From the Devforum To Adjust Icons to The Top of the Screen